Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Lastly, I like Duolingo’s speech recognition technology a little more than Memrise’s.
 Not only did I find Duolingo’s more accurate most of the time, but there are also a couple small quirks with Memrise’s speech technology that I wasn’t fond of.

 After testing each program, I have to give Memrise the win.
-I love that their lessons incorporate videos of native speakers, their adaptive tech that optimizes your lessons in the background is effective, and I think their user-generated courses can be highly beneficial for folks who really want to dig-into specific subjects and topics.
+I love that their lessons incorporate videos of native speakers, their adaptive tech that optimizes your lessons in the background is effective, and I think their user-generated courses can be highly beneficial for folks who really want to dig-into specific subjects and topics within the Spanish, French, and Italian languages.

 Not to mention Memrise seems to be more accurate with translations, and it also doesn’t hurt that Memrise is more affordable than Duolingo Plus if you plan on signing-up for more than a few months.
 Therefore, all things considered, I have to give the edge to Memrise.